nasa/Transform-to-Open-Science/docs/Area2_Capacity_Sharing/Open-Science-101/modules/Module_2/Lesson_3/readme.md

 ### FAIR Assessment

-How ‘FAIR’ is your data?
-Two groups - [ FAIRsharing.org](https://fairsharing.org/) and the Research Data Alliance ([ RDA](https://www.rd-alliance.org/)) - have developed the [ FAIR Metrics](https://www.nature.com/articles/sdata2018118) and [ FAIR Data Maturity Model](https://www.rd-alliance.org/group/fair-data-maturity-model-wg/outcomes/fair-data-maturity-model-specification-and-guidelines-0) to help assess the ‘FAIR’-ness of a dataset.
+How 'FAIR' is your data?
+Two groups - [ FAIRsharing.org](https://fairsharing.org/) and the Research Data Alliance ([RDA](https://www.rd-alliance.org/)) - have developed the [ FAIR Metrics](https://www.nature.com/articles/sdata2018118) and [ FAIR Data Maturity Model](https://www.rd-alliance.org/group/fair-data-maturity-model-wg/outcomes/fair-data-maturity-model-specification-and-guidelines-0) to help assess the 'FAIR'-ness of a dataset.
 There are open-source tools that help researchers assess their data:

 **AUSTRALIAN RESEARCH DATA COMMONS (ARDC)**